IanWhalen/ianwhalen.github.io/_posts/2014-03-12-on-interview-project-managers.markdown

 A key attribute for any PM is the ability to reflect (on one's self and one's team) and then change the structures or processes around themselves if change is needed.
 I suppose the underlying questions I want to answer are:

 > Do you have the capacity to take input and reflect on it in a meaningful way?
-And is that capacity a deep and ingrained part of your personality?",
+> And is that capacity a deep and ingrained part of your personality?